Maud Bruce: Work at H.M. Factory Gretna during World War I

 Prior to World War I, the Gretna area was mostly agricultural, but during hostilities "the largest cordite factory in the UK was established" in response to the need for munitions.
 This new wartime industry meant a dramatic increase in the local population as people migrated to the area to work.
 The Gretna Girls was a collective nickname given to women munition workers at HM Factory Gretna in World War One.
 One of these workers was Maud Bruce.
 She arrived at H.M.
 Factory Gretna in late 1916 to work as a forewoman of the cotton drying house in the Dornock section.
 Maud was billeted at Grenville Hostel, Eastriggs.

 She was a member of the fire brigade and in charge of thirty girls.
-It is clear that Maud was an exemplary worker: she is described as having ‘gained rapid promotion’ during her time at Gretna, and as being ‘exceedingly popular’ with her staff and superiors.
+Maud was described as having ‘gained rapid promotion’ during her time at Gretna, and as being ‘exceedingly popular’ with her staff and superiors.

 Maud was recognised for two notable events during her time at Gretna.
 The first occurred around April 1917, when a fire broke out at night in the cotton drying machine.
 Maud used a hose to subdue the flames, and then the fire brigade put out the fire.

 On the second occasion, Maud similarly demonstrated her calm and collected approach to danger.
 This event was outlined in detail in the local newspaper, which described how she climbed up a ladder to the top of a drying machine and prevented a fire from spreading.